intel/fpga-soft-processor-unit-test/niosiie/README.md

 See Requirements section for more details on these third-party libraries.

 #### Unit Test Build Option
 The unit test build is designed to support many different compilation options.
 There are options to compile with gcc or clang and with a variety of sanitizers, such as address and undefined behavior sanitizers.
-See [Makefile](Makefile) for more details about these configurations.
+See [unittest/Makefile](unittest/Makefile) for more details about these configurations.

-These are the `Make` options, under [unittest/](unittest/).
+The followings are the `Make` options, under [unittest/](unittest/).

 This command builds the default googletest executable and runs it.
 ``` bash